AndreaCignoni/applied_statistics_assessment/README.md

 This repository contains two Jupyter notebooks, each focusing on different aspects of statistical analysis and Python programming.
 The first notebook involves a series of tasks related to basic statistical methods, while the second notebook is dedicated to a separate project that applies more advanced statistical techniques.

+# Learning Outcomes

+By completing the notebooks in this repository, you will:

+1. Build foundational knowledge in **applied statistics**, including key methods like t-tests and ANOVA.
+2. Develop practical skills in using Python for **statistical analysis** and data interpretation.
+3. Gain experience working with real datasets to apply **statistical techniques** in context.
+4. Enhance proficiency in using Jupyter Notebook for interactive and reproducible analysis.

 ## Notebooks Overview

 1. **Tasks**